SAP-samples/cloud-extension-s4hana-business-process/mission/develop-cap-app/README.md

    iii.
 In a next step, using the guid of your HANA  service, you will create a number of services e.g. for HANA and Enterprise Messaging.
-You will do this executing the Cloud  Foundry Create Service command.
+You will do this executing the Cloud  Foundry Create Service Key command.

     cf cs enterprise-messaging default BusinessPartnerValidation-ems -c em.json